zaza-ipynb/RecommenderSystem/README.md

 There are several file available in this repository :
 1. RecSys.ipynb file for the raw backend
 2. book dataset from https://www.kaggle.com/meetnaren/goodreads-best-books
-3. main.py for UI architecture
+3. main.py for UI architecture with folder dependencies
 4. cbrs.py is the compressed code from RecSys.ipynb

 To see the recommender system with UI simply run main.py until it doesn't show any error like this :